|Degree||Bachelor of Science (B.Sc.)|

 In almost all areas of the economy, an increase in business processes characterized by high technology and division of labor can be observed.
 At the same time, internationalization, economic competition, and the implementation of new information technologies require a constantly increasing level of professional competence from the managers and employees who have to organize and improve these processes.
 In corporate management, industrial engineers help to optimize highly complex technical processes.
 They apply modern information technologies efficiently and make use of employees' competences without losing sight of social factors and the ecological balance.
 Through the interdisciplinary training, you will gain a unique combination of knowledge and skills.
 On the basis of your optimal combination of knowledge and skills, you will have a good employment outlook.

 An industrial internship of 20 weeks is required – consisting of an eight-week basic internship and a 12-week advanced internship – which can be completed during the studies, either continously or split into several phases.
 It is highly recommended to complete at least portions of the required industrial internship before starting courses, since the lecture-free periods of the academic terms offer only limited opportunities to do this.
-For more information on how to undertake the internship, see the faculty's internship guidelines.
+For more information on how to undertake the internship, see the department's internship guidelines.

 Search & People Search